Walks and Parks of Jarrahdale

 Nestled in the Serpentine National Park, the forest once witnessed logging of the tall trees.
 However, over the last century, the forest regenerated itself and it’s now a haven to a wide variety of flora and fauna.
 There are many walk trails throughout the park, making it a great place to enjoy fresh air and nature.
 The park is closed to vehicles and there are no BBQs, camping or toilet facilities.

 This was once the site of bauxite mining.
 After extracting the minerals, Alcoa rehabilitated the area with new vegetation.
 Now fully grown, the bushland provides us with a wide variety of trails – for walking, mountain bike riding and horse riding.
 A large car park, sealed paths, toilets and picnic areas with BBQs encourage us to enjoy a fun day out.

 off Kingsbury Drive

 The dam was built in the 1950s to gather and store waters from the Serpentine & Dandalup Rivers.
 The water is treated here before being connected to the metropolitan network.
-You can walk across the dam wall, take a long walk and enjoy a picnic lunch.
-The pleasant grounds contain BBQs, toilets, playground and walk trails.
+The walks and playground area at this location are now closed to the public.

 One of the major water supply dams for Perth, it has a larger capacity than its neighbouring Pipehead Dam and was opened in 1961.
 Kingsbury Drive goes across the dam wall so you can continue your drive to Serpentine and the Falls.
 The dam is a great destination for views, flora & fauna and walks.
 Picnic areas have BBQs and toilets or, you could dine at nearby Café on the Dam.